aoyin1106/VG101/Assignment 2/README.txt

 Input format:
     A positive integer
 Output format:
-    The next Armstrong number or n (if n is an Armstrong number)
+    The next Armstrong number or n (if n is an Armstrong number).
+If the input is equal or less than 0, the function will return 0.

-Example input:
+Example input 1:
-    150
+    x = Ex5(150)
-Example output:
+Example output 1:
-    153
+    x = 153

-Example input:
+Example input 2:
-    153
+    x = Ex5(-1)
-Example output:
+Example output 2:
-    153
-    this number is an Armstrong number
+    x = 0

 Notes:
     An Armstrong number is a number whose sum of the power of the number of digits in n of each of its digits is n itself.